SYH: TSX.V $0.45 (0.00%)

 Why The Athabasca Basin?

 The Athabasca Basin is home to the world’s largest and highest grade uranium mining and milling operations – including the McArthur River and Cigar Lake uranium mines, as well as the Key Lake and McClean Lake uranium mills.
 Saskatchewan is also consistently ranked as a top mining jurisdiction to work in globally by the Fraser Institute.
-Skyharbour holds an extensive portfolio of uranium and thorium exploration projects in the Basin and is well positioned to benefit from improving uranium market fundamentals with 25 projects, ten of which are drill-ready.
+Skyharbour holds an extensive portfolio of uranium exploration projects in the Basin and is well positioned to benefit from improving uranium market fundamentals with 29 projects, ten of which are drill-ready.
 Skyharbour has acquired from Denison Mines, a large strategic shareholder of the Company, a 100% interest in the Moore Uranium Project which is located 15 kilometres east of Denison's Wheeler River project and 39 kilometres south of Cameco's McArthur River uranium mine.

 2012-2022 Southwest Athabasca Basin Uranium Discoveries